 The vertical red lines indicate called reference DNA marker peaks that are listed in the DNA marker times and values list.
+There is an "Analyze Peaks" button to recall the markers.

 The yellow vertical line indicates the estimated base pair position at a given run time.
 The indicator may be moved (see below) along the x-axis showing the relative base pair position.
 If the perspective of the graph is changed (see below), the indicator will automatically default to the center of the x-axis.